joanedens/DS-Course4-Python/README.md

     * else
     * finally
   - PY0101EN-3-5 Objects and Classes
+    * Not sure learned what was supposed to here.
+After being given tons of examples of "create objects with these two attributes and a function to use to modify one of those two attributes," we were given an exercise to create a class based on manipulating and filtering text.
+Ah, so we can include arguments in the initializaton...
+Wound up looking at the solution to see how.
+Will see if can work with what stuck in brain to move forward.
+If not, will go find another tutorial to fill in the blanks.
+    * Objects & Classes
+    * Creating classes
+    * Attributes
+    * Methods/functions
 * Module - Working with Data in Python
   - PY0101EN-4-1 Reading Files with Open
   - PY0101EN-4-2 Writing Files with Open